awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-step-scaling.md

 + For the AWS metrics that you will use in your scaling policies, enable CloudWatch metrics collection if the service that provides the metrics does not enable it by default\.

-+ If you use the AWS Management Console to enable automatic scaling for your Spot Fleet, it creates a role named `aws-ec2-spot-fleet-autoscale-role` that grants Auto Scaling permission to describe the alarms for your policies, monitor the current capacity of the fleet, and modify the capacity of the fleet\.
++ If you use the AWS Management Console to enable automatic scaling for your Spot Fleet, it creates a role named `aws-ec2-spot-fleet-autoscale-role` that grants Amazon EC2 Auto Scaling permission to describe the alarms for your policies, monitor the current capacity of the fleet, and modify the capacity of the fleet\.
 If you configure automatic scaling using the AWS CLI or an API, you can use this role if it exists, or manually create your own role for this purpose\.

 **To create a role manually**